-Please note that you must have all of the necessary drenching equipment (drugs/drench/wormer in sufficient quantity, drenching gun(s) in good condition) and each animal’s weight in order to formulate the proper dose.
-I am of the “weigh, don’t guess” school of thought: if you do not know how much your sheep weighs and have no scale to determine it, I cannot advise guessing.
+Flock owners must have all of the necessary drenching equipment (drugs/drench/wormer in sufficient quantity, drenching gun(s) in good condition), and each animal’s weight in order to formulate the proper dose.
+I am of the “weigh, don’t guess” school of thought: If you do not know how much your sheep weighs and have no scale to determine it, I cannot advise guessing.

-As for shearing, it is generally advisable to withhold food and water for at least 12 hours prior to drenching.
+As for shearing, flock owners should withhold food and water for at least 12 hours prior to drenching.